antonyciani/Teaching-HEIGVD-RES-2016-Labo-SMTP/README.md

 If you want to experiment with our tool, without "really" sending mails immediately, you can first try it with a mock SMTP server.
 It means that you will be connected to this server instead of a "real" one.
 Thus, your victims won't receive your emails, but you will be able to read them and check if everything is ready for your prank.

-**How to install**
+**Installing MockMock**

-1. Click on this link: [https://github.com/tweakers-dev/MockMock](https://github.com/tweakers-dev/MockMock)
+1. Click on this link: [https://github.com/tweakers-dev/MockMock](https://github.com/tweakers-dev/MockMock/release)
-2. Download the MockMock.jar
+2. Download the MockMock.jar file
-3. Unzip it! (remember the directory)

-**How to use**
+3. Run the JAR file using this command by opening a terminal in the directory where it is stored. `java -jar MockMock.jar `
+3. This launches and STMP server on port 25 and an HTTP server on port 8282

-1. Open a terminal and go to the directory where you have unzipped the .jar
+4. Open a browser and go to [http://localhost:8282] (http://localhost:8282) to see if you have any new mails!
-2. Run the following command: `java -jar MockMock.jar `
-3.